Four Types of Value Added Benefits and How to Quantify Them

 “To save you start-up time, which was one of your priorities, I’d like to offer you training and access to our high priority technical support.
 If you do have problems, you’ll be able to get access to a technician within one hour without any extra charge.
 Of course, if you have any urgent issues, you can always call me directly.”

 Value-Added Benefits can make the difference between winning and losing in a competitive situation, and help reinforce why selecting your solution is a good decision.
-So, before your next sales presentation, identify and quantify specific Value-Added Benefits for your buyer.
+So, before your next sales presentation, identify and quantify specific Value-Added Benefits for your buyer, and train your sales team to recognize those Value-Added Benefits.

 About David Jacoby